elastic/apm-agent-nodejs/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/standard/standard)

-**Warning: This project is currently in a pre-alpha stage and no support or documentation is currently provided.
+**Warning: This project is currently in a pre-alpha stage and no support is currently provided.
 Use it at your own risk.**

 This is the official Node.js agent for Elastic APM.
 Read our [announcement blog